WHAT IS TONGUE TIE?

 Deirdre will follow up the day after the procedure with a telephone consultation to answer questions and give any necessary tips.
-She also offers a short personal consultation one week post-procedure, to assess the healing, maximise breastfeeding results, and release any significant reattachment of the frenulum if this has occurred (between 3-10% of cases).
+She also offers a short personal consultation one week post-procedure, to assess the healing, maximise breastfeeding results.
 This follow-up is free of charge.

 Contact Deirdre on 083 8669209